TheOreoTM/ArbBot/PatchNotes.md

 - `!snipe` command to snipe the latest message that was deleted.
 - `!color` command to customize your leveling bars color.
 - `!bg` command to change the background of the leveling card to whatever you want.
-- `!chatlog` sends all the messages that the bot has logged.
 - `!profile` shows your profile which includes various stats of your time with yarb.
 - `!purge` bulk delete your messages.